paridhianant540-gif/GenAI-Assistant/Project/README.md

-# TRUEAILAB Production-Grade GenAI Assistant with RAG
+# Production-Grade GenAI Assistant with RAG

 This repository contains a complete, production-style, high-performance Chat Assistant that answers user questions using **Retrieval-Augmented Generation (RAG)**.